jvfd3/TabletopCards/Files/Eruma/readme.md

 ![Maníaco](<Imagens PDF/7 Maníaco.png>)

-When a card’s power tells you to summon a henchman, you should take the card described in the power’s text from your Extra Deck and play it face-up on any empty position except your opponent’s Zone 1.
+When a card's power tells you to summon a henchman, you should take the card described in the power's text from your Extra Deck and play it face-up on any empty position except your opponent's Zone 1.
 Henchmen cannot move, attack, or steal treasures.
-Henchmen that are killed, discarded, or returned to the player’s hand, return to the Extra Deck.
+Henchmen that are killed, discarded, or returned to the player's hand, return to the Extra Deck.

 - **Maniac Skill**: The Maniac is the only class that can summon Henchman cards.
 Once a Henchman is summoned, its power is active and does not cost any Action Points.

 ### Card Types

-A type is a power that is always active as long as the card is face-up on the playfield, it doesn’t need action points to be triggered.
+A type is a power that is always active as long as the card is face-up on the playfield, it doesn't need action points to be triggered.

 - **Evasive**: You can flip this card face-down in your End phase.
 - **Flying**: You can return this card to your hand in your Assault phase.
 - **Invulnerable**: Only "Slayer" type cards can attack or kill this card using powers.
 - **Obstacle**: Only "Strongman" type cards can attack or kill this card using powers.
 - **Regenerative**: If this card would be killed by a power, it flips face-down instead.
-- **Slayer**: This card can attack or kill “Invulnerable” type cards using powers.
+- **Slayer**: This card can attack or kill "Invulnerable" type cards using powers.
-- **Strongman**: This card can attack or kill “Obstacle” type cards using powers.
+- **Strongman**: This card can attack or kill "Obstacle" type cards using powers.

 ## About the Project